 In addition, the accessibility of virtual learning environments, student information systems, library content repositories, and app-driven content is a game-changer for students with disabilities.
 Driven by universal design principles, universities are creating courses content that is readily accessible for all students.

-Our digital capabilities matter.
+matter.
 Digital represents core aspects of institutional efficiency and access, enhanced critical thinking and career development.
 Higher education continues to get digital on a daily basis.